12treesarecool34/notes/README.md

 Announcement
 Securly has started blocking my sites.
-It has already blocked Cookie and Bean.
+It has already blocked the unblocked version of The Pizza Editions (Cookie) and (Bean).